IBM/aspera-cli/docs/README.md

 ```

 > [!NOTE]
-> This is equivalent to display the value of the `home` option.
+> This is equivalent to displaying the value of the `home` option.

 ```shell
 ascli --show-config --fields=home